Monism: Definitions

 Although the term monism is derived from Western philosophy to typify positions in the mind–body problem, it has also been used to typify religious traditions.
-In modern Hinduism, the term "absolute monism" is used for Advaita Vedanta.
+In modern Hinduism, the term "absolute monism" has been applied to Advaita Vedanta, though Philip Renard points out that this may be a Western interpretation, bypassing the intuitive understanding of a nondual reality.
+It is more generally categorized by scholars as a form of absolute nondualism.